Is Your Social Class Keeping You Poor?

 2. Community Activities: We do community activities now, especially my wife where she volunteers and does charity work for the Schools and community in general.
 I hope to expand my role in this area too, but for now, I continually try to think of ways to better my financial picture.

 3. Paying for College for the Kids: This is one of the many drains I have on my paycheck.
 I want to fully fund my kid’s college costs.
 This will give them a huge head start in life.
-Both of my kids are doing great in school, and I’m hoping the get scholarships of some sort.
+Both of my kids are doing great in school, and I’m hoping they get scholarships of some sort.

-4. House Hunting: Currently I’m mortgage-free, but I want to up-size to a larger house.
+4. House Hunting: Currently I’m mortgage-free, but I want to upgrade to a larger house.
 Since I’m deal-oriented and picky, I’ll be looking for a long time.
 I hope the rates stay low for a long time too.
 It’s funny, I can afford a more expensive house, but I choose not to.
 Perhaps if I had just a bit more money I would take the plunge and buy a dream home…

-5. Eating Out: This is one area that we splurge.
+5. Eating Out: This is one area in which we splurge.
 We go out 2 or 3 times a week to a decent restaurant, but usually, it’s a chain restaurant like Olive Garden, Red Lobster, Chinese or Mexican restaurants too.
 But by a large margin, we go to Panera restaurant the most.
 Healthy food, but affordable for the most part.
 (Healthy, in that I usually get the Chicken Cobb Salad with Avocado, yum!).

-6. Cashflow constrained: Although my house is paid off, I redirect the freed up money to my 401k, Roth IRA, and ESPP options.
+6. Cashflow constrained: Although my house is paid off, I redirect the freed-up money to my 401k, Roth IRA, and ESPP options.
 All three are great, but my take-home pay doesn’t go very far.
-I’m especially proud that I participate in the ESPP plan at work, because it’s a great money hack that makes me a few extra thousand in free money, and is a forced saving mechanism.
+I’m especially proud that I participate in the ESPP plan at work because it’s a great money hack that makes me a few extra thousand in free money, and is a forced saving mechanism.
 How cool is that!
 Read this clever way that I’m using my ESPP to fund my Roth IRA.

-8. Entertainment: We do go to the movies to see interesting looking movies, but mostly we just wait until the movies come out on DVD.
+8. Entertainment: We do go to the movies to see interesting-looking movies, but mostly we just wait until the movies come out on DVD.
 We do other things too, and this will continue to expand as I develop a strategy (more than likely dividends) to fund more adventures in entertainment.

 Bests,